mido3ds/mn/README.md

 The library is licensed under BSD-3 and you can find it here [MN](https://github.com/MoustaphaSaad/mn/)

+## Build
+Backtrace isn't currently supported on musl libc.
+To build on alpine-linux (or any musl libc based distro) you have to disable backtrace by setting cmake option `MN_BACKTRACE=OFF` during configure.

 ## Coding Style

 The coding style is simple.
 At its core is these principle